grafov/kiwi/README.md

 ## Features offered by structered logging and logfmt generally and by Kiwi particularly

-* simple format with explicit key for each log message (*logfmt* like) for high readability by humans
+* simple logfmt-like format for high readability by humans
-* optional JSON format that liked by machines
+* JSON format that liked by robots
-* has no nailed levels, no hardcoded fields
+* no hardcoded levels
-* dynamic filtering of the output (change log verbosity and set of record fields on the fly)
+* change log verbosity and set of record fields on the fly
+* dynamic filtering
-* can keep context of the application
+* keep context of the application
-* has fast forking of subloggers with inherited context
+* fast forking of subloggers with inherited context
 * optional lazy evaluation of arguments for lowering logger footprint
-* it fast enough and careful about memory allocs (indeed it faster than popular logrus and log15)

 Kiwi logger has built around the idea: